Purposeful Primitive Nutritional Planning

 Many roads lead to Rome when it comes to developing a Power Nutrition cycle.
 We recommend to clients to create a log of their intake over the course of 3-5 days.
 This aids the dieter in understanding their current intake.
 Are they preferentially drawn to carbs or fat?
 What foods do they enjoy eating?
 How much and how often do they eat?
 When taking an inventory of their current nutritional situation the dieter can then make sustainable choices for sustainable changes to their physique.

 Based on the information learned from their nutrition log dieters can then pick a nutritional strategy based on their individual likes and circumstances.
 This allows them to set periodized goals.
 We recommend breaking these goals out into 4 week increments over a 12 week period of time making small changes each week to portion size.
 The two strategies that we advocate are 4-5 mini meals/day or intermittent fasting.

 Intermittent fasting (IF) requires that the dieter have a good control over their carbs levels and this strategy tends to be better for those wanting to be fat-centric eaters.
 Crescendo fasting is a great way to prepare the body for IF.
 See tables below showing the shift from crescendo fasting to IF and a sample IF table.
-For more information in IF for females check out this post - "Can Intermittent Fasting for Women Help with Menopause."
+For more information on IF check out this post - "The Guide to Intermittent Fasting."